scenerystack/community/docs/reference/api/scenery/Cursor.md

 # Cursor

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/accessibility/reader/Cursor.js](https://github.com/phetsims/scenery/blob/main/js/accessibility/reader/Cursor.js) for the most up-to-date information.

 ## Overview

 Prototype for a cursor that implements the typical navigation strategies of a screen reader.
 The output